jackewings/PortfolioProjects/README.md

 # PortfolioProjects

 Welcome to my portfolio repository!
 Here, you will find a collection of my data analysis projects, showcasing my skills in Python, SQL, and Excel.
-Each project highlights a different aspect of my expertise, from data cleaning and exploratory data analysis (EDA) to building predictive models and creating interactive dashboards.
+Each project highlights a different aspect of my expertise, from data cleaning and exploratory data analysis to building predictive models and creating interactive dashboards.

 ## Projects